Global Stocks Fall as China Flexes Muscles Over Hong Kong

 "The market had gotten kind-of used to dealing with the coronavirus and terrible economic indicators, but potential disruption from a trade war is proving to be too much for sentiment," said David Madden, a market analyst at brokerage CMC Markets.

-Oil and industrial metals dropped on concerns over China's growth.
-Brent crude, the global oil benchmark, fell 4.8% to $34.32 a barrel.
-The gauge for U.S. crude fell 5.8%.
-Copper, a closely watched metal for its use in industrial activity, slipped almost 2%.
+Brent crude, the global oil benchmark, fell 4.8% to $34.34 a barrel.
+The gauge for U.S. crude fell 6.2%.
+Copper, a closely watched metal for its use in industrial activity, slipped over 2%.

 "China is today the biggest importer of crude oil, so Chinese growth is hugely important for oil demand," said Bjarne Schieldrop, chief commodities analyst at Nordic bank SEB.
 "But at the same time, demand is ticking up and supply is ticking down," as Asian countries reopen, he said.